-Nigeria’s textile manufacturing industries have never been so much in need of a revival as they would now when the nation’s tailoring sphere is seeing a crop of professional designers and made-in-Nigeria wears have begun to blossom with acclaimed recognition within and beyond the country.
+Nigeria’s textile manufacturing industries have never been so much in need of a revival as now when the nation’s tailoring sphere is seeing a crop of professional designers, and made-in-Nigeria wears have begun to blossom with acclaimed recognition within and beyond the country.
 But the question that continues to beg is, how Nigerian are made-in-Nigeria wears?

-Sadly, the fabric of Nigeria’s textile industry which could boast in the 1980s of a robust workforce of over half a million, this workforce now lies threadbare, a complex case of failing to stitch in time.
-Left with an almost non-existent list of indigenous manufacturers, the country has to battle the influx of smuggled and substandard via porous borders, the problem of electricity and the need for new equipment to boost production.
+Sadly, the fabric of Nigeria’s textile industry- which could boast in the 1980s of a robust workforce of over half a million- this workforce, now lies threadbare, a complex case of failing to stitch in time.
+Left with an almost non-existent list of indigenous manufacturers, the country has to battle the influx of smuggled and substandard fabric via porous borders, the problem of electricity, and the need for new equipment to boost production.

 One thing is certain, beyond sewing machines, Nigeria would need textile factories to benefit fully from its fashion industry.